MicroGridsPy/MicroGridsPy/docs/methodology/planning-modes.md

 | Typical use | screening, steady-state, tractability | long-term planning, phased investment |

-Both modes rely on the same bottom-up [cost structure](cost-accounting.md), so the typical-year model is the steady-state limit of the dynamic one under time-invariant conditions.
+Both modes rely on the same bottom-up [cost structure](cost-accounting.md), so the typical-year model is the steady-state limit of the multi-year one under time-invariant conditions.